aosabook/500lines/functionalDB/chapter.md

 (defn- _what-if [db f txs]  (f db txs))
 ````

 Note that we are not using functions, but macros.
-The reason for using macros here is that arguments to macros do not get evaluated as the call happens, this allows us to offer a cleaner API design where the user provides the operations structured in the same way that any function call is structured in Clojure.
+The reason for using macros here is that arguments to macros do not get evaluated as the call happens; this allows us to offer a cleaner API design where the user provides the operations structured in the same way that any function call is structured in Clojure.

-The above described process can be seen in the following examples:
+The above process can be seen in the following examples:

-Transaction:

-User call:
+For Transaction, the user call:
 ````clojure
 (transact db-conn  (add-entity e1) (update-entity e2 atr2 val2 :db/add))
 ````
-Changes into:
+changes into:
 ````clojure
 (_transact db-conn swap! (add-entity e1) (update-entity e2 atr2 val2 :db/add))
 ````
-Becomes:
+which becomes:
 ````clojure
 (swap! db-conn transact-on-db [[add-entity e1][update-entity e2 atr2 val2 :db/add]])
 ````
-What-if:

-User call:
+The What-if user call:

 ````clojure
 (what-if my-db (add-entity e3) (remove-entity e4))
 ````
-Changes into:
+changes into:
 ````clojure
 (_transact my-db _what-if (add-entity e3) (remove-entity e4))
 ````
-Changes into:
+then:
 ````clojure
 (_what-if my-db transact-on-db [[add-entity e3] [remove-entity e4]])
 ````
-Becomes eventually:
+and eventually:
 ````clojure
 (transact-on-db my-db  [[add-entity e3] [remove-entity e4]])
 ````

+XXX STOPPED HERE

 ## Insight Extraction as Libraries

-At this point, we have the core functionality of the database in place, and it is time to add to it its raison d'être - insights extraction.
+At this point we have the core functionality of the database in place, and it is time to add its raison d'être: insights extraction.
 The architecture approach we used here is to allow adding these capabilities as libraries, as different usages of the database would need different such mechanisms.

 ### Graph Traversal